axujen/mpdrandom/README.md

 mpdrandom
 ============
 Is a script that adds some randomness to mpds albums.
+NOTE: this script expects your music library to be properly tagged, personally on linux i use beets

 # Features
 * Pick a random album from the playlist and play it